Impact-Site-Verification: 2721d812-1059-4270-b9fa-5c1654788cd1

 Ketoconazole is one of the most versatile antifungals available — from a $10 dandruff shampoo to a prescription cream for ringworm to an oral tablet for serious fungal infections.
 Here is the complete guide.

-Reviewed for general education · Updated June 2026
+By Rx.com Editorial Team · Reviewed for accuracy · Updated June 2026

 Bottom line: Ketoconazole is an azole antifungal that disrupts fungal cell membrane synthesis.
 Topical forms (shampoo, cream) are safe and widely used for skin and scalp conditions.
 Oral tablets are reserved for serious infections due to significant liver toxicity risk.
 Nizoral 1% shampoo is OTC; 2% shampoo and cream require a prescription.